Opera Lafayette

-Opera Lafayette is an opera company based in Washington, D.C., that produces French operas from the 17th and 18th centuries.
-It was founded in 1995 by Ryan Brown and splits its season between Washington and New York City.
+Opera Lafayette is a baroque opera company based in Washington, D.C., that produces French operas from the 17th and 18th centuries.
+It was founded in 1995 by Ryan Brown and is the only opera company to produce its full season in both Washington and New York City.

 History

 Specializing in French Baroque opera, Opera Lafayette was founded in Washington's Capitol Hill neighborhood in 1994 by Ryan Brown as the Violins of Lafayette, named after the Marquis de Lafayette.
 It adopted its current name during 2001 and, in 2005, released its first recording on the Naxos label, Christoph Willibald Gluck's Orphée et Euridice.
 In 2012, Opera Lafayette staged its first international performance, Pierre-Alexandre Monsigny's Le roi et le fermier (The King and the Farmer); this "forgotten" Monsigny work was performed at the Royal Opera of Versailles using recently discovered backdrops from a 1780 staging of the opera.
 An ensemble from the company performed aboard the French frigate Hermione, a replica of the 32-gun Concorde class frigate that once ferried the Marquis de Lafayette to the United States, during its 2015 visit to Alexandria, Virginia.

 According to the New York Times, Opera Lafayette has "won consistent praise and loyal audiences for its historically informed productions of French Baroque operas using period instruments, appropriate costumes and elegant dancing".
 The paper has further described it as "a skillful purveyor of French Baroque operas", while DC Theatre Scene has said the company "should be considered a national treasure".